ETHZ-INS/BehaviorFlow/README.md

 This plot will show all transitions that are in average different between CSI and Control animals.
-If we more specifically want to see which transitions are upregulated or downregulated in CSI we use
+If we more specifically want to see which transitions are upregulated or downregulated in CSI we instead use

 ``` r
 PlotBehaviorFlow_Delta(US,grouping = (US$meta$Condition == "CSI"), lab = "kmeans.25", method = "up")